mherrmann21/LGVI-Multibody-Experiments/README.md

 1. Make sure the `mex` files in the toolbox have been built correctly (run `elara.build` and check with `elara.setup`)

+2. Run `startup_sim_studies.m` to add all required functions to the MATLAB path and check for dependencies.

-2. Run the simulation studies with the `run_xy` scripts.
+3. Run the simulation studies with the `run_xy` scripts.
 Change the systems and dissipation cases in the script options.
 The scripts save the simulation results in `.mat` files in the specified folders.

-3. Run the evaluation to generate the output plots.
+4. Run the evaluation to generate the output plots.
 Adjust the system, dissipation case, and data file paths in the script settings.

 ## Requirements

 * MATLAB R2025b
 * [ELARA](https://github.com/ELARA-Toolbox/ELARA) Toolbox, V0.1 (installed and available on the MATLAB path)
-* [CasADi](https://web.casadi.org/) V3.7.2  (only for the optimal control experiments)
+* [CasADi](https://web.casadi.org/) V3.7.2  (only for the optimal control experiments; must be installed and available on the MATLAB path)
 * [Coin-HSL linear solvers](https://licences.stfc.ac.uk/product/coin-hsl) for IPOPT (version 2024.05.15)

-Later versions of the required software may work, but have not been not tested and may lead to different results.
+Later versions of the required software may work, but have not been tested and may lead to different results.

 The code is tested on Windows 11.